On My Adventures In 2 and 3 Dimensions

 A solution to the 8x8 Puzzle I hope you've enjoyed reading about our work on the N-Queens puzzle.

-To find a wealth of further information about this puzzle, especially in its original form as
+You will find a wealth of further information about this puzzle, especially in its original form as

-on Wikipedia, The Free Encyclopedia.
+Wikipedia, The Free Encyclopedia.

 Contact: